shriv/shriv-portfolio/content/post/infrastructure-flows/index.md

 ## Visualise all routes
-All the edges involved in a route are containerd in the `edge_paths` list.
+All the edges involved in a route are contained in the `edge_paths` list.
 Once expanded out fully with `unnest`, we can join the edge geometries from the `sfnetworks` dataframe for a simple visualisation.
 From a cursory glance, it seems like all the routes that could be found have been.
 Many port-port combinations have no routes because they are on different islands.
 Terrestrial infrastructure networks in New Zealand have two components - one component for Te Ika a Maui (North Island) and another for Te Waipounamu (South Island).
 Noting, the existence of the two components because there is no land bridge connecting the islands.

 ```r